 Botanical Illustration in Pencil I

 Learn to draw!
 Begin with a brief history and an overview of the specific elements of botanical illustration.
 Learn the skills of careful observation and realistic drawing in graphite pencil, including line drawing, shading and perspective.
-Step-by-step, added techniques help you portray perspective, texture and detail.
-This is the entry course for every program student and the prerequisite for all courses to follow.
+Step-by-step, added techniques help you render accurate perspective, texture and detail.
+This is the entry course for every program student and a prerequisite for all required courses to follow.
 You'll emerge from this class with the tools you need to draw anything.
+No prerequisites.

 Instructor: Karla Beatty